Practices turn to cloud-based EHR for security, expertise

 For our cloud environment, Greenway has a full team that routinely tests tools and procedures.
 When a threat is detected on any hosted environment, the team can quickly isolate the server, and they know who to contact, how to engage law enforcement, and how to get the right forensics teams engaged.
 Some of this requires contracts with outside entities — again, costs and resources that most practices cannot muster.

-The medical centers or office parks that house most practices are just as vulnerable to damage from earthquake, hurricane, flood, tornado, or fire as any other structure is.
-That means on-premise servers are equally vulnerable.
+The medical centers or office parks that house most practices are just as vulnerable to damage from earthquake, hurricane, flood, tornado, or fire as any other structure.

-Cloud hosting environments are designed to withstand disasters.
+Cloud hosting environments, meanwhile, are designed to withstand disaster.
 They have dual power feeds so that if main power is cut, there is an alternate source.
 They also have physical security and independent cooling in case of power failure.
 Some are even partially buried underground.

-24/7/365 monitoring: When a typical practice closes for the night, no one sticks around to monitor the network.
+When a typical practice closes for the night, no one sticks around to monitor the network.
 But malicious agents don’t keep 9-to-5 schedules.
-That’s why Greenway works in conjunction with our Hosting Partners to provide 24/7/365 security monitoring of our Cloud environment.
+That’s why Greenway works in conjunction with our hosting partners to provide 24/7/365 security monitoring of our cloud environment.
 It’s an additional set of eyes, always trained on your assets.

-In a highly regulated medical environment that mandates data security, in a threat-laden environment that demands constant vigilance, in an increasingly climate-challenged landscape that sees more devastating natural disasters, cloud hosting makes sense.
+In a highly regulated medical environment that mandates data security — amid threats that demand constant vigilance — cloud hosting makes sense.
 It’s unrealistic to expect practices to maintain extensive IT staffs with specific knowledge in areas ranging from endpoint detection to incident response.

 Cloud-based EHR hosting offers practices state-of-the-art data security, as well as incident detection and response, in a hardened, consistently monitored environment.
 Don’t let outdated concepts from years ago stand in the way of protecting your practice.